 - the Australian section is provided for use only by Australian residents.
-The law applicable to use of the Australian section and to disputes arising out of the Australian section is the law of the State of Queensland; and
+The law applicable to use of the Australian section and to disputes arising out of the Australian section is the law of the State of Victoria; and

-- the International Section is provided for use by residents of any country in the world, but to the fullest extent permitted by law the law applicable to use of the International Section and to disputes arising out of the International Section is the law of the State of Queensland, Australia.
+- the International Section is provided for use by residents of any country in the world, but to the fullest extent permitted by law the law applicable to use of the International Section and to disputes arising out of the International Section is the law of the State of Victoria, Australia.

 CUSTOMER SERVICE Questions or comments regarding the website or LMS may be submitted in writing through our ‘Contact Us’ page.